RyanJulyan/dbt_data_engineering_toolkit/README.md

 # dbt_data_engineering_toolkit

-**From shared data-product definition to production dbt.**

-Bridge the gap between business requirements and production dbt with shared data-product definitions, source-to-target mappings, validation, reusable engineering macros, and deterministic dbt generation.
-With an ODCS Excel-template superset Data Contract first approach that compiles to an inline-first dbt package for routine data-engineering work
+**A shared path from business requirements and source-to-target mappings to validated, readable and testable dbt data products.**

+The goal is simple:

-`dbt_data_engineering_toolkit` helps **BAs, analysts and data engineers work from the same data-product specification**, validate engineering intent before implementation, and turn that specification into **consistent, readable and testable dbt**.
+> **Align BAs, analysts and data engineers around the same data-product specification, validate the engineering intent early, and turn it into consistent, readable and testable dbt.**

-Instead of allowing requirements, source-to-target mappings, transformation logic, data contracts and implementation decisions to drift across spreadsheets, tickets, documentation and code, the toolkit creates one structured path:
+Today, the path from a business requirement to a production dbt data product is often fragmented across:

+* requirements and tickets
+* source-to-target mapping spreadsheets
+* data contracts
+* transformation specifications
+* quality rules
+* documentation
+* dbt models and tests
+* engineer- or team-specific implementation patterns

+`dbt_data_engineering_toolkit` closes that gap by providing a structured path from:

 ```text
 Business Requirements